 Similarly, bride prices or dowries that are conditional on the bride's and groom's education levels could help to overcome the marriage market externality.
 In modern times, a perhaps more important mechanism is assortative mating.
-If well educated children attract higher-quality spouses, the marriage-market externality will be at least partially internalized.
+If well-educated children attract higher-quality spouses, the marriage-market externality will be at least partially internalized.
 Nevertheless, it is unlikely that such mechanisms could remove the underlying inefficiency entirely.
-This would not only require highly assortative matching, but also a high degree of heterogeneity in realized education levels.
+This would require not only highly assortative matching, but also a high degree of heterogeneity in realized education levels.
 For example, if all families are homogeneous (as in our theoretical framework), assortative matching cannot arise at all.
 Similarly, it is hard to imagine a contractual solution for the marriage-market externality.
-This would require writing contracts involving all families who will be linked
+This would require writing contracts involving all families who will be linked at any future date through intermarriage, which cannot be done in the absence of perfect foresight regarding future marriages.
+The marriagemarket externality is thus difficult for individual families to overcome privately; this is one reason that extending women's rights is done through political institutions.